bcgov/ppr-deprecated/ppr-api/README.md

 > [CRITICAL] WORKER TIMEOUT (pid:10)

-it can be that there's isn't enough CPU to start the uvicorn processes within gunicorn's 30 second timeout.
+it can be that there isn't enough CPU to start the uvicorn processes within gunicorn's 30 second timeout.
 Try giving the pods a little more CPU.

 ### Uvicorn/Gunicon Configuration